 If you’re still unable to secure a mortgage even after working on ways to improve your eligibility, it’s time to start exploring alternative options to traditional mortgages.

-•Hard money loans: Hard money loans are specifically designed for real estate investment purposes.
+Hard money loans are specifically designed for real estate investment purposes.
 Rather than exclusively considering your credit score, hard money loans look at the value of the prospective purchase property.
 Hard money loans are short-term, lasting only as long as 36 months.
 The downside?
-They come with very high interest rates.
+They come with very high-interest rates.

-•Home equity loans: If you’ve built up equity in your home or in another investment property, you may be eligible to take out a home equity loan (HEL).
+If you’ve built up equity in your home or another investment property, you may be eligible to take out a home equity loan (HEL).
 This allows you to borrow against the equity in your house to finance the purchase of another real estate asset.
 HELs are one-time loans with a fixed interest rate and repayment schedule.

-•Fix and flip loans: A type of hard money loan, fix and flip loans are usually provided by financial institutions and online lenders.
-These financing products offer very high interest rates and short repayment periods.
+A type of hard money loan, fix and flip loans are usually provided by financial institutions and online lenders.
+These financing products offer very high-interest rates and short repayment periods.
 If you’re planning on flipping a home, however, they may offer more flexibility compared to long-term lending options.